DEEP-PolyU/FeatWalk_AAAI19/README.md

 H = featurewalk(featur1=Feature1, alpha1=.4, featur2=Feature2, alpha2=0.4, Net=Network, beta=0, num_paths=50, path_length=25, dim=100, win_size=5).function()
 ```

 - featur1     is the first feature matrix
 - alpha1      is the weight for the first feature matrix, 0 <= alpha1 <= 1
 - featur2     is the second feature matrix
-- alpha2 is the weight for the second feature matrix, 0 <= alpha2 <= 1, 0 <= alpha1+alpha2 <= 1
+- alpha2      is the weight for the second feature matrix, with 0 <= alpha2 <= 1 and 0 <= alpha1+alpha2 <= 1
 - Net         is the last feature matrix, which describes the relations among instances, its weight is 1-alpha1-alpha2
 - beta        is the small value threshold
 - num_paths   is the number of feature walks to start at each instance
 - path_length is the length of the feature walk started at each instance
 - dim         is the dimension of embedding representations
 - win_size    is the window size of skipgram model

 ## Reference in BibTeX:
 @conference{Huang-etal19Large,